collective/collective.ambidexterity/docs/nuts-bolts.rst

     * "value" -- the field value submitted for validation.

-If the validator script determines the value is invalid, it should do one of the following:

-    * print an error message using Python's "print"; or,

-    * assign an error message to a variable named "error_message".
+If the validator script determines the value is invalid, it should assign an error message to a variable named "error_message".

 If the value is valid, do not do either of the above.
 The absence of an error message is taken to mean all is OK.